avan06/OptionTabView-C-/README.md

 `SortGroupBeforeUnderline`: Determine whether to sort by the values before the underline of group name.
 Default is false.
 `FloatingPointDecimalPlaces`: Gets or sets the number of decimal places for floating-point numbers.
 `ShowToolTipDuration`: Gets or sets the number containing the duration, in milliseconds, to display the ToolTip.
+`InsertSpaceOnCamelCaseGroupName`: Get or set whether to automatically add spaces between CamelCases of GroupName.
+Default is true.
+`InsertSpaceOnCamelCaseLabelName`: Get or set whether to automatically add spaces between CamelCases of LabelName.
+Default is true.
+`InsertSpaceOnCamelCaseNumber`: Get or set whether to automatically add spaces between CamelCases and number.
+Default is false.
+Example: Abc123DefGhi => Abc 123 Def Ghi.

 - Layout
 `OptionLeftCollapsed`: Gets or sets a value determining whether OptionLeft is collapsed or expanded.